openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 ### Reporting Timescale

 * In the event of imminent danger:
   * **Immediately** (without any delay that could not be justified)
 * In the event of a serious public health threat:
-    * **Immediately** after a link was established between the device and the event, **but no later than 2 elapsed calendar days** following the date of awareness of the event.
+  * **Immediately**, **but no later than 2 elapsed calendar days** following the date of awareness of the event.
-* Death or serious deterioration in state of health:
+* Death or unanticipated serious deterioration in state of health:
-    * **immediately** after a link was established between the device and the event, **but no later than 10 elapsed calendar days** following the date of awareness of the event.
+  * **immediately** as soon as a causal relationship between the device and the event is suspected, **but no later than 10 elapsed calendar days** following the date of awareness of the event.
 * Other reportable incidents:
-    * **Immediately** after a link was established between the device and the event, **but not later than 15 elapsed calendar days** following the date of awareness of the event.
+  * **Immediately** after a causal relationship between the device and the event is established or reasonably possible, **but not later than 15 elapsed calendar days** following the date of awareness of the event.
 * Field Safety Corrective Action (FSCA):
-    * **Immediately**, at latest with the beginning of the implementation of actions.
+  * **Immediately**, at latest with the beginning of the implementation of actions, except in cases of urgency in which FSCA must be undertaken immediately.

-All report times refer to when the national responsible authority must first be notified.
-In case of uncertainty whether the incident has to be reported or not, it is reported within the above deadlines.
+All report times refer to when the competent national authority must be notified first.
+In case of uncertainty whether an incident has to be reported or not, it is reported within the above deadlines.

 ### Responsible Authorities